ayrna/orca/doc/orca-tutorial.md

 The above file tells ORCA to run the algorithm `POM` for all the datasets specified in the list `datasets`.
 You can also use `datasets = all` to process all the datasets in `basedir`).
 Each of these datasets should be found at folder `basedir`, in such a way that ORCA expects one subfolder for each dataset, where the name of the subfolder must match the name of the dataset.
 Other directives are:
  - INI section `[pom-real]` sets the experiment identifier.
  - The `standarize` flag activates the standardization of the data (by using the mean and standard deviation of the train set).
- - Other parameters of the model depends on the specific algorithm (and they should be checked in the documentation of the algorithm).
+ - The rest of the parameters of the model depend on the specific algorithm (and they should be checked in the documentation of the algorithm).
 For instance, the kernel type is set up with `kernel` parameter.

 ### Hyper-parameter optimization

 Many machine learning methods are very sensitive to the value considered for the hyper-parameters (consider, for example, support vector machines and the two associated parameters, cost and kernel width).
-They depend on hyper-parameters to achieve optimal results.
 ORCA automates hyper-parameter optimization by using a grid search with an internal nested *k*-fold cross-validation considering only the training partition.
 Let see an example for the optimisation of the two hyper-parameters of SVORIM: cost (`C`) and kernel width parameter (`k`, a.k.a. *gamma*):
 ```ini
 ; Experiment ID
 [svorim-mae-real]